How to Draw a Mouth and How to Draw Lips – Noticing the Differences Between Males and Females

 Want to know how to draw a mouth and how to draw lips?
 Then you’ll probably want to know all about the differences between male and female mouths.
 Well, looks like you came to the right place!

-Here you can see the male mouth drawing on the left and the female on the right.
-Even when starting with the middle line of the mouth that the male mouth appears more flat and the female mouth is more defined.
+Here, you can see the male mouth drawing on the left and the female on the right.
+Notice a clear difference already?
+Even with just these simple lines to represent the middle line of the mouth, you can see that the male mouth appears flatter, while the female mouth is more defined and curvy.

-You will continue to build on this concept as the lesson progresses.
-The main reason for the difference in the two mouth drawings is that the male lips tend to be thinner, while the female lips are thicker.
+We’ll continue to build on this concept as our lesson on how to draw a mouth and how to draw lips progresses.
+The main reason for the difference in the two mouth drawings is that the male lips tend to be thinner, while the female lips are usually thicker.

-When drawing the male mouth the upper lip is only lightly defined.
-The shading is left very light, and the only real line work that is added is a light line to indicate the mid-point on the upper lip.
-You can see the light shading the curved line on the upper lip above.
+See how the shading is left very light?
+The only real line work added at this stage is a light line to indicate the mid-point on the upper lip.
+You can see this light shading in action on the curved line of the upper lip in the example above.

 For the female you can use a line to fully establish the outline of the lower lip.
 Notice in the above and below examples of the female mouth drawing that the creases at the side of the mouth have been darkened to give a more three dimensional feeling to the edges of the mouth.

 Some shading has been added to the upper lip, but not as much shading is added to the lower lip.
 This is because of the angle of the overhead light will cause the upper lip to be in shadow.